kishism/shellflower/README.md

 `git-status-check` — Display branch info, concise git status, and recent commits

 `git-branchify` — Create and checkout a new branch with a clean, formatted name

+`git-pushup` — Push your commits to GitHub and automatically open the repository page in your default browser

 ## MIT License